Showing 2094 resultsAuthority record

 - Corporate body

-Canadian Speakers' and Writers' Service Ltd. was begun by Matie Molinaro in 1950 as Canada's first literary agency.
+Canadian Speakers' and Writers' Service Ltd. was begun by Matie Molinaro in 1950.
 Since that time it has represented the interests of several leading Canadian authors, performers and speakers including Marshall McLuhan, Harry Boyle, Mavor Moore, Celia Franca, Lister Sinclair, Don Harron, and several others.
 The Service also ran a writer's retreat north of Toronto until the late 1980s.
 Molinaro has also acted as a ghost-writer, written publicity, and translated material in her career as president of CSWS.

 - Corporate body

 The Canadian Theatre Review was Canada's first quarterly theatre journal and was established at York University in 1974 as a publishing project of the Faculty of Fine Arts and the Department of Theatre.
 It grew out of a Theatre Department publication called the York Theatre Journal which began in about 1970.
 Both publications were initially edited by faculty members Don Rubin and Ross Stuart.

 The first issue of CTR appeared in January 1974 and it set the model for the journal's issues thereafter: themed issues, a full-length playscript, short essays on a variety of subjects and book reviews.
 Within 24 months, the journal expanded into theatre book publishing and began using the more comprehensive designation CTR Publications.
 In addition to the journal,